fhiso/legacy-format/serialization-redux.md

 ## Structures and pseudo-structures

-A dataset consists of structures; as part of encoding as a string, these are augmented by a set of pseudo-structures, structure-like constructs that are not part of the data model.
+A dataset consists of **structures**; as part of encoding as a string, these are augmented by a set of **pseudo-structures**, structure-like constructs that are not part of the data model.

-Every dataset contains exactly one `[HEAD]` structure, which contains substructures;
-the dataset may also contain any number of other structures.

 ### Structures   {#Structure}

-Every structures consists of the following components:
+Every *structure* consists of the following components:

 Structure Type Identifier
-:   Every structure has a *structure type identifier*, which is always an IRI.
+:   Every *structure* has a *structure type identifier*, which is always an IRI.

 Identifier
-:   A string uniquely identifying this structure within this ELF dataset.
+:   A string uniquely identifying this *structure* within this dataset.
     If present, the identifier MUST match the production ID:

         ID  ::= [0-9A-Z_a-z] [#x20-#x3F#x41-#x7E]*

 Payload
-:   If present, a payload is either a pointer to a structure or a string.
+:   If present, a payload is either a pointer to a *structure* within the dataset or a string.
-    Each pointed-to structure MUST have a unique identifier within the dataset.
+    Each pointed-to *structure* MUST have a unique identifier within the dataset.

 Substructures
-:   Structures may contain zero or more other Structures, which are called the structure's **substructures**.
+:   *Structures* may contain zero or more other *structures*,
+    which are called the *structure*'s **substructures**.

     The order of substructures that have distinct *structure type identifiers* is not significant, but the order of substructures with the same *structure type identifier* must be preserved.

+Every dataset contains exactly one *structure* called the **head** and any number of *structures* called **records**.
+Within a serialization, the *head* is always the first *structure*;
+within a dataset, the *head* is always identified as such.
+Neither the *head* nor the *records* are substructures of other *structures*.

+The order of *records* is not significant and may be changed upon serialization.
+However, for backwards compatibility it is RECOMMENDED that if there exits a *record* with the *structure type identifier* `http://terms.fhiso.org/elf/SUBN`, that *record* be placed before any other *record* within the serialization.

+{.ednote} GEDCOM REQUIRED `SUBN` to be immediately after the `HEAD` if present; the author of this specification is aware of no GEDCOM parser that fails to parse files violating that constraint, hence the RECOMMENDED rather than REQUIRED status.

 ### Pseudo-structures